DamianCwykiel/ShoppingApp/README.md

 # ShoppingApp#

 * The porject is a part of learning course and was created as one of exercises thus should serve as an approval of gained skills.
-* To its work was used React with Webpact and Babel-cli.
+* To its work was used including React with Webpact and Babel-cli.
 To its style was used .SCSS and images downloaded from https://unsplash.com.
 * The code and all mechanism of its work is not a final version and can be modified at anytime improving work of app.
+* The app keeps data thsnk store

 #To run an app make steps as below#